 - Flexible data entry forms and fields that capture vastly different study designs

 - Unified data entry scheme to allow sharing among different organizations and groups

 - Centralized management capabilities to track different tasks in the overall work flow

 - Modular structure that can evolve as needs emerge

 DRAGON currently consists of three modules that support data extraction from animal toxicology studies, human epidemiology studies, and in vitro studies and three additional modules used for literature categorization, study quality review, and assessment management.
 These modules facilitate collaboration between multiple scientists internal and external to ICF, allow scientists to transparently record their decisions and rationale, and reduce time spent on document production because reports can be generated automatically.

-- Allows categorization and the application of exclusion criteria to a list of references.
-Each categorization is repeated twice as a quality assurance step to ensure each user reaches the same conclusions
+- Allows categorization and the application of exclusion criteria to a list of references; categorization can be performed independently by two scientists to ensure quality and consistency

 - Incorporates an Excel-based dosimetric conversion tool created by ICF to provide simple dosimetric conversions using standard U.S. Environmental Protection Agency (EPA) guidance